-Ever wondered how lenders check your credit score?
-Find out all about how credit reference agencies work here!
+Have you ever wondered how lenders check your credit score?
+Read on with Cashfloat’s guide, to understand your credit score and how credit reference agencies operate.

 There is a lot of information available on the Internet and in newspapers about financial matters.
 However, in spite of this fact many people do not know what a credit score is.
 Or, how it can affect the amount of choices available to them when they apply for credit or financial products like credit cards, mortgages or personal loans.
 In basic terms, your credit score is worked out by analysing your credit files.
 I.e. the credit ratings agencies look at how often you have borrowed money, the amount you have borrowed and how you have paid it back.
 This information is used to calculate the amount of risk that a responsible lender will take on if they offer you a line of credit.